 To review the duties and responsibilities of our board members,

 please scroll down to the end of the nomination form.

 Humanities Nebraska (HN) is a 501c3 non-profit organization dedicated to helping Nebraskans explore what connects us and makes us human.
 HN is seeking nominations for membership on our Council board of directors.
 In its selection of new members, HN seeks representation from Nebraska’s diverse geographical, occupational, generational, and ethnic constituencies.
 Board nominations are reviewed annually by HN’s Membership Committee, and a slate of candidates is advanced to the full Board for approval.
 The public is invited to nominate Nebraskans who are committed to the importance of the humanities in enriching our lives and our communities.
 To submit a nomination, fill out the requested information below, including the nominee’s occupation, education, areas of public service, and other biographical information, along with a summary of his or her contributions to the humanities, whether volunteer or professional.
 Self-nominations are also accepted.
 If you are nominating yourself, please include contact information for a personal reference from another individual.
 If nominating someone else, please include assurance that the nominee would be willing to serve and is aware of member responsibilities.
-Online nomination forms should be submitted no later than midnight, October 13, 2020.
+Online nomination forms should be submitted no later than midnight Mountain Time, Friday, October 13, 2023.